openlabelsinitiative/OLI/README.md

 ## Categories
 A big part of the labeling effort is to introduce a standardized set of well-defined categories.
 This is especially helpful in the context of analytics.
 The category definitions and mappings can be found [here](https://github.com/openlabelsinitiative/oli/blob/main/category_definitions.json).
 Each address can only be assigned to one category.
 If more categories will become necessary in the future they can be added here via PR.

+## Tagging
+Tags are more flexible than categories.
+Multiple tags can be assigned to a single address and they can also be defined more freely.

 ## Data model
 This is the current suggestion for the data model.
 The full dbml definition can be found [here](https://github.com/openlabelsinitiative/oli/blob/main/data_model.dbml).
 This link shows the interactive dbdiagram: [dbdocs](https://dbdocs.io/matthias/OpenLabelsInitiative?view=relationships)